emberjs/rfcs/text/0685-new-browser-support-policy.md

 via a new RFC, and dropping support for any version of these browsers will require a new **major** release.

-In addition, all new major releases of these browsers will be supported as they are released.
-Like with evergreen browsers, support is retroactively added to any minor version of Ember which is still supported.
+Within a major version of a browser, the latest patch release is the only release that is supported.

 #### Note on the versions chosen